-Dr. Hiroyuki Fujita is the Founder, President, CEO and Chairman of the Board of Quality Electrodynamics (QED), a global developer and manufacturer of Magnetic Resonance Imaging (MRI) technology.
+Hiroyuki Fujita is the founder, president, CEO and chairman of the board of Quality Electrodynamics (QED), a global developer and manufacturer of Magnetic Resonance Imaging (MRI) technology.
 He is the author of 16 patents and has published more than 40 scientific papers and abstracts.

-He also serves on the President’s Visiting Committee, International Visiting Committee and the Inamori Center of Ethics and Excellence Advisory Board at Case Western Reserve University.
-Dr. Fujita served two terms on the U.S. Manufacturing Council for U.S. Secretary of Commerce, Penny Pritzker, during the Obama Administration, sat on its U.S. Tax and Export subcommittee, and co-chaired its Energy Policy Subcommittee.
+He also serves on the President’s Visiting Committee, International Visiting Committee and the Inamori International Center for Ethics and Excellence Advisory Board at Case Western Reserve University.
+Dr. Fujita served two terms on the U.S. Manufacturing Council for the U.S. Secretary of Commerce during the Obama Administration, sat on its U.S. Tax and Export Subcommittee and co-chaired the Energy Policy Subcommittee.

 Dr. Fujita is a frequent invited lecturer at various institutions, organizations and conferences for national and international audiences.
-In addition, Dr. Fujita published his autobiography, “A Pathfinder” from Shogakukan, Japan, in October, 2013.
+Additionally, he has published his autobiography, A Pathfinder, and currently authors a monthly editorial in Wedge Magazine.

-Dr. Fujita attended Waseda University in Tokyo, Japan and completed his Bachelor of Arts in Mathematics and Physics at Monmouth College in Monmouth, Illinois.
-He received his doctorate in Physics from Case Western Reserve University in Cleveland, Ohio.
+Dr. Fujita attended Waseda University in Tokyo, Japan, and completed his Bachelor of Arts in mathematics and physics at Monmouth College in Monmouth, Illinois.
+He received his doctorate in physics from Case Western Reserve University.

-Dr. Fujita founded QED in 2006 and by 2009 was recognized by Forbes Magazine in the Top 20 List of “America’s Most Promising Companies” and granted the Ohio Governor’s Excellence in Exporting E-Award.
-In 2010, Dr. Fujita received the Industrial Manufacturing Ernst & Young Entrepreneur of the Year Award, Northeast Ohio and also received the Outstanding Recent Alumni Award for Exemplary Professional Achievement and Service to Case Western Reserve University.
-In recognition of growing an impactful, high-tech manufacturing company in the United States of America, President Barack Obama and First Lady Michelle Obama invited Dr. Fujita to be an honored guest and sit in the First Lady’s Box at the 2012 State of the Union Address.
+Dr. Fujita founded QED in 2006, and by 2009, it was recognized in Forbes Magazine's top 20 list of “America’s Most Promising Companies,” and granted the Ohio Governor’s Excellence in Exporting E-Award.
+In 2010, Dr. Fujita received the Industrial Manufacturing Ernst & Young Entrepreneur of the Year Award for Northeast Ohio and also received the Young Alumni Award for exemplary professional achievement and service to Case Western Reserve University.
+In recognition of growing an impactful, high-tech manufacturing company in the United States, President Barack Obama and First Lady Michelle Obama invited Dr. Fujita to be an honored guest and sit in the First Lady’s Box at the 2012 State of the Union Address.